AdilFayyaz/ThreatGator/README.md

 4. Navigate to https://localhost:3000 to access sign in page for ThreatGator

 ## Hardware Requirements
-Minimum 12 GB RAM <br/>
+Minimum 16 GB RAM <br/>
-Preferably 16 GB RAM
+Preferably 20 GB RAM

 <br/>
-*Model has been trained using the following notebook by Niels Rogge: https://colab.research.google.com/github/NielsRogge/Transformers-Tutorials/blob/master/BERT/Custom_Named_Entity_Recognition_with_BERT_only_first_wordpiece.ipynb#scrollTo=4Gz-wHAw3xMk
+*Model has been trained using the following guidelines by Walid Amamou: https://towardsdatascience.com/how-to-train-a-joint-entities-and-relation-extraction-classifier-using-bert-transformer-with-spacy-49eb08d91b5c